Couple excited after purchase agreement and house offer goes through.

 What’s Included In A Real Estate Purchase Contract?

-Every real estate transaction is different, so not all real estate purchase agreements will look the same.
+Every real estate transaction is different, so real estate purchase agreements can vary.
 However, there are some basic items that should be included in every purchase agreement.

 1. Buyer And Seller Information